 In each course, reading, writing, math, science, social studies and workforce skills are integrated to provide meaningful application.
-College and Career Preparation provides students with a variety of support services: placement testing, small class size, tutoring and the use of the Student Writing Center.
+College and Career Preparation provides students with a variety of support services: placement testing, small class size, tutoring (see page 43) and the use of the Student Writing Center (see page 42).
 Your first steps to academic success begin here.